Getting A UAE Police Clearance Certificate – The Complete Guide

 What documents would I need to supply for the certificate?

 Each Emirate deals with these clearances differently.
 If you resided in Dubai, you will not be required to return to the UAE for your PCC to be issued.
-Since the end of the 2019, it is no longer a requirement to provide fingerprints as part of your application.
-Previously, this was only required if you were not in possession of an Emirates ID.
+Since the end of the 2019, it is no longer a requirement to provide fingerprints as part of your application as long as you can provide an Emirates ID number, even if the ID has now expired.
 This recent change makes it much easier for applicants to have a third party request this document on their behalf.

 To apply for a PCC in Dubai, the following documents will be required:

 - Visa Cancellation page for Applicant (if you have since left the UAE)

 - Confirmation of Language Certificate is required in (Arabic or English)

 - Confirmation of who the document is being presented to

 Once this document has been issued, it is only valid for 3 months.
 If you are using the document outside of the UAE, it is likely you will require legalisation for the document in the form of a MoFA (Ministry of Foreign Affairs) stamp.

 How long does it take for all the stages to be completed?

 To have the police document issued takes roughly 3-5 days, depending on the speed of the Police Department in Dubai.
 Again, the timeframe will vary in each Emirate.
 Once this has been issued, the MoFA can be applied which can be processed within the same working day.